FAQBooking, Insurance and other important things

 Q: What happens if I need to cancel or reschedule my appointment?

 A: Life happens – we get it.
 We will try our best to accommodate a change in your schedule, so send us a note, or stop by the OnSight event and we’ll figure out how to reschedule.
-If we can’t fix it and you want to cancel your appointment, we’ll keep the $5 booking deposit.
-No big deal.
+If we can’t fix it and you need to cancel your appointment, no problem.
+We’ll be sure to see you next time.